13 Vitamins from A to K: How to Get Enough

 Vitamin B7 (Biotin)

-Biotin helps our cells use sugar and is important for cell growth and repair.
-It also helps our body with the breakdown of fats so we can use them as energy which is good because it can help us maintain a healthy weight.
+Biotin helps our cells use sugar and is essential for cell growth and repair.
+It also helps our body break fats so we can use them as good energy because it can help us maintain a healthy weight.

 Key Function: Biotin is required for cell growth and metabolic rate.
-It assists in the transfer of carbon dioxide in the body, which is thought to enhance hair and nails.
+It assists in transferring carbon dioxide in the body, which is thought to enhance hair and nails.
 It aids the body in maintaining a consistent blood glucose degree.

 13 Vitamins from A to K vitamin B7